openeuler-mirror/docs/docs/en/docs/Container/managing-the-lifecycle-of-a-secure-container.md

     isula pull busybox
     ```

 3. Start a secure container.
-Run the following commands to start a secure container using the Docker engine and iSulad:
+Run the following commands to start a secure container using the Docker engine or iSulad:

     ```
     docker run -tid --runtime kata-runtime --network none busybox <command>